-Work authorized by this Regional General Permit 11 is limited to the discharge of dredged and/or fill material into waters of the United States (U.S.), including wetlands, and work in, or affecting navigable waters of the U.S., associated with the construction and operation of exploration and production wells for oil and gas and their supporting fills and structures.
+Work authorized by this RGP is limited to the discharge of dredged or fill material into waters of the United States (U.S.), including wetlands, and work in, or affecting navigable waters of the U.S., associated with the construction and operation of exploration and production wells for oil and gas and their supporting fills and structures.
 Expansion of existing facilities is included provided they were not previously approved under this general permit.
 Activities that may be authorized by this RGP include, but are not limited to:

-Well Sites: The discharge of dredged and fill material associated with mechanized land clearing and leveling and for the construction of drilling pads, pits (reserve, mud, brine, water), containment levees/berms, borrow areas, staging areas, equipment ramps, soil erosion and control measures, restoration actions associated with "frac-out" clean-up activities at the well site, and associated facilities are authorized.
+1. Well Sites: The discharge of dredged and fill material associated with mechanized land clearing and leveling for the construction of drilling pads, pits (reserve, mud, brine, water), containment levees/berms, borrow areas, staging areas, equipment ramps, soil erosion and control measures, restoration actions associated with "frac-out" clean-up activities at the well site, and associated facilities are authorized.
+This RGP also covers the deposition of wood chips into waters of the U.S. for those circumstances in which wood chips are deposited in a manner that meets the definition of fill pursuant to 33 CFR 323.
 Total loss of waters of the United States is limited to an area of 2.5 acres, of which permanent losses cannot exceed 1 acre.
-The temporary loss of up to 1.5 acres of waters of the U.S. must be restored on site.
+The temporary loss of up to 1.5 acres must be restored on site upon completion of drilling termination and well installation.
+This period should not exceed 1 year unless written authorization is provided by USACE.
 These totals do not include losses for access roads and collection and distribution pipelines.
 However, both the size of the well site and the amount of dredged and fill material discharged into waters of the U.S. must be the minimum necessary to accomplish the work.
-A well site with multiple wells may be authorized provided the 2.5 acre limit is not exceeded.
+A well site with multiple wells may be authorized provided the 2.5 and 1 acre limits are not exceeded.